makersacademy/CV/README.md

 Interests
 ---------
-I love Table-Tennis(I have a vicious smash), A rookie yogi, Avid basketball player and book lover.
+I love Table-Tennis(I have a vicious smash), yoga, basketball and books of a fantastical nature.

 More about me
 -------------